hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/typescript-react-apollo/tutorial-site/content/queries.md

 Let's integrate a GraphQL query to show the user their personal task list.
 We will learn the following concepts:

+- The `Fetch Todos` Query
-- Fetching data with queries using `useQuery` hook
+- Using the query to load data using `useQuery` hooks
-- Handle loading/error state
+- Handle loading/error states
+- Mapping types

 Let's get started!